EndPointCorp/end-point-blog/2013/03/06/data-binding-in-web-applications.html.md

 ### Data binding on web

-As the need came with more and more amazing web apps—we now have quite a nice choice when it comes to employing data binding:
+As the need came with more and more amazing web apps—​we now have quite a nice choice when it comes to employing data binding:

 [Angular.js](https://angularjs.org/)